 As you can see, When the parties to a divorce case want to discuss settlement, simply trying to decide what property is subject to division as community property and what property should be given entirely to a spouse as his or her separate property can be a challenge all on its own.

-If you or a loved one is going through a similar case, please give my office a call at 480-413-9300.
-We will give your case an initial evaluation and and advise you on the next steps to take.
+If you or a loved one is going through a similar case, please give my office a call at 480-413-9300 for your $250 initial case consultation.